IlyasMoutawwakil/dana-client/README.md

 # Usage

 `dana_client.api` contains most of the functionalities of the client like login, adding a project, series, etc.
+`dana_client.build_utils` contains utilities for publishing and uploading a build folder (benchmark results).

 ## Commands